-Reading manga can greatly help a Japanese student to improve their language learning and learn about Japanese culture.
-Mangos have an informal language, requiring a little care.
-They also have images and furigana that helps in reading and understanding the text.
+Reading manga can greatly help a Japanese learner to improve their language learning and get to know the culture of Japan.
+Mangas have an informal language, requiring a little care.
+They also have images and furigana that aid in reading and understanding the text.

 In Japan it is very common to find people of all ages reading manga, there are thousands of stories, for all tastes.
-In this article I will give you tips on how to use manga reading to help you learn Japanese.
+In this article I will give tips on how you can use manga reading to help you learn the Japanese language.

-You should read the entire manga without help!
-For this it is necessary to choose a manga at your level.
-If you are a beginner, choose children's works such as yotsubato!, Doraemon and Sazae-san.
+You must read the entire manga without help!
+For this you need to choose a manga in your level.
+If you're a beginner, choose children's works like yotsubato!, Doraemon, and Sazae-san.

-If you are already advanced in the language, you can get famous works, which have a simple dialogue, without fiction, or complicated words.
-Sleeves that depict life and everyday life in Japan, school life, culture, etc.
+If you are already advanced in the language, you can pick up famous works, which have simple dialogue, no fiction, or complicated words.
+Mangas depicting life and everyday life in Japan, school life, culture, etc.

-You can read the manga and make notes of some words inside the manga, to help you understand unknown words.
-Keep in mind that to enjoy learning with sleeves, it will be necessary to read it several times, do research with a dictionary, etc.
+You can read the manga and make notes of some words within the manga, to help you understand unfamiliar words.
+Keep in mind that to enjoy learning with manga, you will need to read it several times, do searches with a dictionary, etc.

-Don't read what you don't know – If you started a manga, and you are always looking for meanings in the dictionary.
+Don't read what you don't know – If you started a manga, and you are all the time chasing meanings in the dictionary.
 We recommend that you choose another manga at your level.
 You will only delay your learning, and you will not be able to memorize anything.

-Read again – If you find any words or phrases you know, read them again.
+read again – If you come across a word or phrase that you know, read it again.
 The more you repeat, the harder it will be to forget, and the faster your reading will be.

 Make reading short and fun – You will only benefit from reading the manga if you find it fun.
-Many have difficulty or laziness to read, for people like that, it is recommended to read a little so as not to get sick or strain the mind.
+Many have difficulty or lazy reading, for people like this, it is recommended to read a little so as not to get sick or strain the mind.

-Copy Phrases – If you use anki or another memorization tool, copy the phrases and meanings that you find interesting for the application.
+Copy Phrases – If you use anki or another memorization tool, copy the phrases and meanings you find interesting to the app.
 Also use a notebook to write the sentences if you intend to practice writing.

-Jisho – A complete online Japanese dictionary, it is in English but has Portuguese translations.
+Jisho – A complete online Japanese dictionary, it is in English but has translations into Portuguese.
 Perfect for finding the different meanings of words and kanji.

-Anki - If you don't use anki or another spaced repetition program, start using it now!
-While reading the manga, copy the sentences to put in the application and help with memorization.
+anki – If you don't use anki or another spaced repetition program, start using it now!
+As you read the manga, copy the sentences to put in the app and help with memorization.

-Capture2Text – If you intend to read manga online, and if you come across some kanji without furigana, this tool can help.
-It allows you to capture the text of the image, so you can easily translate.
+Capture2Text – If you intend to read manga online, and if you come across any kanji without furigana, this tool can help.
+It allows you to capture the text from the image, so you can translate it easily.

-Now just have a notebook and a pen, and preferably the sleeve in hand, and start your studies.
+Now all you have to do is have a notebook and pen, and preferably the manga in hand, and start your studies.